Cindy and Barrett with RV in Montrose

 A pano of our boondocking spot in North Dakota

-Boondocking spot in North Dakota
+Boondocking Spot in North Dakota

 I personally think establishing a rhythm is the HARDEST part of being on the road full-time.